Treatment and therapy

 While untreated children with ADHD show massive impairments in executive functions, treated children with ADHD were found to have executive functions close to those of unaffected children.5

 Some people are fundamentally opposed to treating ADHD with medication.
-This seems to be more a question of basic attitude than a question of facts.
-One study reports that the following factors primarily influence parents’ decision as to whether children with ADHD receive medication:6
+This seems to be more a matter of basic attitude than of facts.
+One study reports that primarily the following factors influence parents’ decision whether children with ADHD receive medication:6

 - The degree to which ADHD is perceived as a stigma

-- The basic attitude towards medication in ADHD
+- The basic attitude towards medication for ADHD

 - The knowledge about ADHD.